 What is Teeth Grinding?

 Teeth grinding (also called bruxism) is a dental abnormality that causes discomfort and is accompanied by grinding.
 This usually occurs at night when the person is sleeping.
 This is the most common sleep disorder.
 Such a process can be characterized by rubbing the teeth of the upper and lower jaws against each other.

 Usually, the teeth are closed only when chewing, talking, and swallowing.
 The night grinding of teeth is an involuntary phenomenon.
 Because of this, the patient might not even know that they grind their teeth until other signs occur.
-The main signs of the disease are tight compression of the jaws, friction or closing of teeth.
+The main signs of the disease are tight compression of the jaws, and friction or closing of teeth.
 In order to avoid negative consequences, it is very important to contact the Burbank dentist Dr. Sahakyan as early as possible.
 Please call 1-818-578-2332 or contact our dental office today.

 Causes of Teeth Grinding

 Bruxism can arise from a number of different causes.
 There is an opinion that bruxism can be caused by stress or increased anxiety, it is more common during sleep.
-It is also believed that bruxism is more likely to be caused by a pathological occlusion, missing or crooked teeth.
-It can also occur in a sleep disorder, such as a nocturnal sleep apnea syndrome.
+It is also believed that bruxism is more likely to be caused by pathological occlusion, or missing or crooked teeth.
+It can also occur in a sleep disorder, such as nocturnal sleep apnea syndrome.

 Symptoms of Teeth Grinding